 The main doll, the most visible of them all, is Arkeisha Knight.
-Revealed through a remix of Tinashe's "2 On", and then through her take on AV's "Run Me My Money", she was seen alongside people from her own city, Detroit, like Icewear Vezzo and FMB DZ, but she also worked with more famous people, like B.O.B. and Trina, who featured on Keisha Vs. Kash Doll, her first mixtape after she joined BMB Records.
+Discovered through a remix of Tinashe's "2 On", and then through her take on AV's "Run Me My Money", she's been seen alongside people from her own city, Detroit, like Icewear Vezzo and FMB DZ, but she also worked with more famous people, like B.O.B. and Trina, who featured on Keisha Vs. Kash Doll, her first mixtape after she joined BMB Records.
 Later on, she also collaborated with Drake, Metro Boomin and Big Sean.
-She was also supposed to feature on a YG song, before that one, "She Bad", went to Cardi B. This ignited a short conflict between these two ladies, though they had much in common: both of them had been strippers, before they turned into rappers.
+Also, she was supposed to feature on a YG song, before that one, "She Bad", went to Cardi B, which ignited a short conflict between the two ladies.
+These two had much in common, though: both of them had been strippers, before turning into rappers.

 Kash Doll's objective, on this short 22-minute project, is to celebrate herself.
 From the introductory a cappella through the project's best track, "Check", she delivers good old ego-trips.
 With the Instagram-like cover art of her mixtape and its two millions "likes", and with the praise she gave to her fans during the 2017 BET Hiphop Awards ceremony, she included to the end of Brat Mail, Kash Doll enjoys her notoriety on social networks.
-On this project released on March 14, the very day of her twenty-fifth birthday (and the twenty-fourth anniversary of her father's death…) the Detroit rapper does a bit of self-persuasion: she is not the superstar she fantasizes about, she is not that famous yet.
-But it comes to the same thing.
+On this project released on March 14, the very day of her twenty-fifth birthday (also the twenty-fourth anniversary of her father's death…) the rapper from Detroit does a bit of self-persuasion: she is not the superstar she fantasizes about, she is not that famous yet.
+But of course, it absolutely doesn't matter.